raulfanc/de-area_calculation/src/v1/README.md

 the JSON line format is the ultimate input for this python function.

-- **Handle Different Shape Types**: The application should handle data for multiple types of shapes (i.e., rectangle, circle, triangle) and be easily extensible to accommodate more shapes in the future.
+- **Handle Different Shape Types**: The application should handle data for multiple types of shapes (i.e., rectangle, circle, triangle)

 - **Calculate Area**: The application should calculate the total area of all the shapes in the data set.